 Initial Operational Capability (IOC) for the CTOL variant has slipped from FY2011 to FY2013.
+First flight of the Air Force variant - the F-35A - is tentatively scheduled for 2009.
 In June 2005, DOD officials reported that weight reduction efforts were successful, and approved the revised schedule and path forward.
 In December 2004 it was reported that DOD was delaying almost \$300 million in potential payments to Lockheed Martin Corp. as an incentive to fix schedule delays and cost overruns in the JSF program.
-According to Pentagon officials, this tactic will help put the program back on track.
-22
+According to Pentagon officials, this tactic would help put the program back on track.